 A local identifier is unique within a label.
 It can be assigned to distinct parts of the label to simplify cross-referencing within the label; for that reason, local identifiers should be easy for humans to read, understand, and trace.
+The local identifier value must start with either a letter or an underscore.
 The characters must be from the ASCII alphanumeric character set, underscores, colons, and/or dashes as follows:

 upper case letters A-Z ASCII 0x41 to 0x5a

 lower case letters a-z ASCII 0x61 to 0x7a

 digits 0-9 ASCII 0x30 to 0x39

-dash ASCII 0x2D, and
+dash ···· ASCII 0x2D, and

-underscore ·· ·· ·· ASCII 0x5F
+underscore " " ASCII 0x5F